Eric Gurian

 Eric Andrew Gurian is an American film and television producer, director and writer.
 He is the President of Tina Fey's production company Little Stranger.

 Early life

 Gurian grew up in West Caldwell, NJ the son of Dr. David Gurian, optician and audiologist, and Marcia Gurian, renowned speech pathologist and co-founder of Ethan and The Bean, a coffee shop employing persons with Intellectual and Developmental Disabilities.
 He has a brother, Dr. Michael Gurian, a pediatric radiologist who practices in Orlando, Fl.

 Gurian attended James Caldwell High School and then the S. I. Newhouse School of Public Communications at Syracuse University.

 Career

 Upon graduation from Syracuse, Gurian began his career as an NBC page in New York City.
 After being hired out of the Page Program, Gurian worked at Saturday Night Live where he initially met Tina Fey.

-His credits include 30 Rock, Unbreakable Kimmy Schmidt, Girls5eva, Golden Globe Awards, Great News, Saturday Night Live, Sisters, Whiskey Tango Foxtrot, Busy Tonight, and Baby Mama, and many more.
+His credits include 30 Rock, Unbreakable Kimmy Schmidt, Girls5eva, The Four Seasons, Golden Globe Awards, Great News, Saturday Night Live, Sisters, Whiskey Tango Foxtrot, Busy Tonight, and Baby Mama, and many more.